 As consultants, we see nonprofits large and small containing a broad range of technology.
 Each nonprofit has its unique struggles from change management to funding and grant issues among other things.
 However, no matter your size and struggles we have a good checklist when it comes to technology.
-Adhere to the checklist, and it will help you and your organization manage technology requirements.
+Adhere to the nonprofit technology checklist, and it will help you and your organization manage technology requirements.

 Planning and patience are key

-- Develop a plan - As we tell all our clients, planning is essential to any technology implementation.
-When you ask us a question, we often reference back to an overall Technology Plan.
+- Develop a plan – As we tell all our clients, planning is essential to any technology implementation.
+When you ask us a question, we often refer back to an overall Technology Plan.
 It can be something as simple as a document that highlights your communication methods and the importance of the various technology components in reference to your overall business impact.

 - Stick to the plan – The plan will help you determine priority in budgeting, so you know where to invest dollars for maximum productivity.
 Also, grantors like to see a solid plan for implementing technology which often helps them to see how the money will be best utilized.